08 Dec Swedish by Birth, Taiwanese by Heart

 How Susan Started her Career in Taiwan?

-“So it was around 1990 I went to an education to become a drama teacher, because I wanted to write for theatre and I wanted to work with documentary theatre to tell people’s stories.
+“So it was around 1990 I went to school to become a drama teacher, because I wanted to write for theatre and I wanted to work with documentary theatre to tell people’s stories.
 1998 I was invited to be an actress here and there was only Taiwanese people in the cast.
 So, I did that for four years and I lived in London three and Paris three years, London three years and then I came back here about 10 years ago.

 That time I worked with a company and they asked If I wanted to become a Nordic consultant because they have 90 Swedish companies here.
 So, I could go to the Swedish companies where people work and teach Nordic teamwork, basically.
 And also teach them Swedish a little bit.”
 From 2015 Susan has been Taiwanese resident, able to teach about Swedish culture to Taiwanese, teach the language and educate companies about Sweden.